 The 3-2-1 backup strategy

 With many backup options and choices available, you may wonder which one is right for you.
 The truth is that you should never settle on just one type of backup.
 An excellent backup approach should include multiple backup options and storage locations.
 At Acronis, we refer to this wise, efficient backup method as the 3-2-1 rule.
 The 3-2-1 rule states that you should:

 - Create three copies of your data so that it can never be wiped out by a single event.

-- Use two formats to back up your hard drive (such as a local drive backup and a cloud or external media backup).
+- Use two formats to back up your hard drive (such as a local drive backup and a cloud or external hard drive backup).

-- Store one copy of the backup off-site to protect against physical disasters such as fires, floods, theft, etc.
+- Store one backup copy off-site to protect against physical disasters such as fires, floods, theft, etc.

 When planning a personal backup strategy, you should assume that a data loss event will occur eventually.
 Using the simple Acronis 3-2-1 rule and backup strategy, you can ensure your data is always protected – no matter what happens.

-With some backup applications, configuring, running and managing backups can be tedious and time-consuming.
+With some backup software, configuring, running, and managing backups can be tedious and time-consuming.
 But with Acronis Cyber Protect Home Office, creating a backup couldn't be easier.
-Check out the quick tutorial below to see just how easy it is to create a backup using our backup software.
+Check out the quick tutorial below to see how easy it is to create a backup using our backup software.